-In the Roxbury neighborhood of Boston, in the early 1940s during World War II, a young Malcolm Little meets with his friend, Shorty (Spike Lee) at a local barber shop to have his hair straightened to make him acceptable to whites.
+In the Roxbury neighborhood of Boston, in the early years of World War II, a young Malcolm Little meets with his friend, Shorty (Spike Lee) at a local barber shop to have his hair straightened to make him acceptable to whites.
 The process is a painful one, with a concoction of eggs and lye applied to Malcolm's head and combed out.
 Malcolm admires himself in the mirror and he and Shorty take to the streets dressed in colorful "zoot" suits.

 In a flashback sequence, Malcolm narrates that he grew up poor in rural Nebraska.
-When his mother was pregnant with him, a small group of Ku Klux Klan riders broke the windows of his parents' house, looking for his father, a local activist.
+When his mother was pregnant with him, a small group of Ku Klux Klan riders broke the windows of his parents' house, looking for his father, a local minister and activist.
 Malcolm later narrates that his family's home was burned down and his father was murdered when he was four or five, thrown in front of a train after suffering a skull injury.
 The case was falsely recorded as a suicide and his family received no compensation, becoming destitute.
 Malcolm's mother, who was of Caribbean descent and partially white, married his father because he was black and a follower of Marcus Garvey, who preached that Black Americans should return to Africa to have their own region of the world, free of white influence.
 Eventually, his mother was remanded to a mental institution and Malcolm and his brothers and sisters became wards of the state.
 Malcolm, while in grade school, showed excellent academic skills and told a teacher he wanted to be a lawyer.
 However, his racist teacher tells him that it "isn't a practical career for a negro".

 Flashing back to contemporary 1944, Malcolm and Shorty and their girlfriends go to a jitterbug club.
 After a rigorous dancing number, Malcolm meets Sophia (Kate Vernon), a white, blond woman who becomes infatuated with him.
 Malcolm's black girlfriend, Laura (Theresa Randle), is a devout Catholic and has avoided Malcolm's sexual advances.
 Eventually, Malcolm takes up with Sophia.
 At one point, he treats her with obvious racial misogyny, getting her to feed him breakfast.